kev1n999/http-server/README.md

 # A simple http server in rust
-> It is a simple http server written in rust for my studies about http protocol
+> It is a simple http server written in rust for my studies about http and TCP/IP protocol

 ---